Cymations/Demo/README.md

 # Demo
-Content for demonstrating Agile and DevOps concepts
+Content for demonstrating Agile and DevOps concepts.